lsdebianchi/DaTaTool/README.txt

 LAUNCH THE APP:

-  - make sure you are in the correct terminal folder (se above)
+  - make sure you are in the correct terminal folder (see above)

   - type "node server.js" and press ENTER
   - go to chrome and go to "localhost:3000"